 So, if you have never been to a conference before then please read this section first.

-There are many conferences happening all over the nation all the time.
+Many conferences are happening all over the nation all the time.
 These range from events that are organized by the many hundreds of genealogy societies to much larger events, such as RootsTech.

 You may even be interested in attending one that is in another country.
 That’s fine but you need to know before you make that trek whether the conference will benefit your research, (or not).